Ahaba Oloko

-Ahaba is a rural community in Oloko, Ikwuano Local Government Area of Abia State, Nigeria.
+Ahaba 'is a rural community in Oloko, Ikwuano Local Government Area of Abia State, Nigeria.
 Isiala Ahaba and Ahaba Ukwu are the autonomous communities of Ahaba.
-Ahaba is 23km south of Umuahia, Abia State's capital city.
+Ahaba is 23 km south of Umuahia, Abia State's capital city.

 History

-Ngwu, a headhunter from Ahaba Imenyi in present day Isuikwuato LGA came to Ahaba for headhunting and eventually settled there, hence, the naming of Ahaba.
+Ngwu, a headhunter from Ahaba Imenyi in present-day Isuikwuato LGA came to Ahaba for headhunting and eventually settled there, hence, the naming of Ahaba.

 Culture

 The people of Ahaba, like other communities in Ikwuano, celebrate the popular Ekpe festival on January annually to mark the end of a farming season.